American Samoa: Recreation

 The Department of Parks and Recreation was created by law in 1980 and the Parks Commission was also established.
 In 1981, Governor Peter Tali Coleman appointed Fuga Tolani Teleso as Director of Parks and Recreation.
 On May 25, 1984, a groundbreaking ceremony was held at the Onesosopo reclamation to initiate work on the first park in the Eastern District.

-At the urging of Dr. Paul Cox, High Chief Nafanua of Falealupo, and the Bat Preservers Association, Congressman Fofō Iosefa Fiti Sunia introduced a bill in 1984 which would enter American Samoa into the Federal Fish and Wildlife Restoration Act.
-The purpose of the bill was to protect the ancient paleotropical rainforests and the Flying fox megabat.
+At the urging of Paul Cox, High Chief Nafanua of Falealupo, and the Bat Preservers Association, Congressman Fofō Iosefa Fiti Sunia introduced a bill in 1984 which would enter American Samoa into the Federal Fish and Wildlife Restoration Act.
+The purpose of the bill was to protect the ancient paleotropical rainforests and the flying fox megabat.
 The signing marked the beginning of American Samoa's entry into the U.S. National Park System.
 In July 1987, the National Park Service began establishing a federal park, the National Park of American Samoa.
 An initial appropriation of $400,000 was made in 1989.
 It contains one of the world's most remarkable rainforest and coastal reef ecologies and spreads across three islands.
 One of the most popular sites on Tutuila Island include Pola Rock, a rise of sheer rock formations that protrudes over 400 feet (120 m) above the ocean's surface.
 It is located off the shores of Vatia.
 On September 19, 1991, Governor Peter Tali Coleman and Department of the Interior secretary Manuel Lujan signed leases formalizing the establishment of the fiftieth U.S. National Park.